shahroudy/NTURGB-D/README.md

 **(5) The provided MATLAB code cannot read .avi files on my Linux machine.**<br>
 *Most probably it's a missing codec problem.
 I used [this solution](http://askubuntu.com/questions/575869/how-do-i-install-gstreamer0-10-ffmpeg-on-ubuntu-14-10/707612#707612), and it worked on my own machine.
 Hope it would help you also.*

-**(6) Why haven't I received my login account after registration?**<br>
-*The registration information will be verified by the technicians of ROSE Lab.
-It may take one working day for the verification.*